-The school has 15 governors:
+The school has 14 governors:

-- I Parent governor elected by parents at the school - 2 Staff governors elected by Head, teachers and support staff at the school.
-The headteacher is entitled to be a staff governor without an election. - I LA governor appointed by Kirklees council as the local authority. - 2 Foundation governors appointed by the Church of England Diocese of Leeds - 9 Co-opted governors, chosen to supplement the skills of the Governing Body
+- 2 Parent governors elected by parents at the school - 2 Staff governors elected by Head, teachers and support staff at the school.
+The headteacher is entitled to be a staff governor without an election. - I LA governor appointed by Kirklees council as the local authority. - 2 Foundation governors appointed by the Church of England Diocese of Leeds - 7 Co-opted governors, chosen to supplement the skills of the Governing Body